yichunzhao/deep-learning-notes/CNN-InceptionNetwork.md

+# Question: is the Residual network(ResNets), major featuring ignoring some some layers in the NN?

+The major feature of Residual Networks (ResNets) is the use of skip connections or shortcut connections that allow the network to bypass one or more layers.
+This helps in addressing the vanishing and exploding gradient problems that can occur in very deep networks.

+Here are the key points:
+- Skip Connections: They allow the input from an earlier layer to be added to the output of a deeper layer, enabling the network to learn residual mappings instead of the original unreferenced mappings.
+- Improved Training: This architecture facilitates the training of much deeper networks (over 100 layers) without a significant loss in performance.

 # Question: how predictions made from intermediate layers can reducing overfitting

 Predictions made from intermediate layers can reduce overfitting in the following ways: